-While a loan is a versatile tool that can help you out in many different financial situations, it’s important to know that they aren’t free.
-In fact, when it comes to most loan types, there will be a number of costs associated with the process which range beyond the loan balance itself.
+A loan is a versatile tool that can help you out in many different financial situations.
+But it’s important to know that they aren’t free.
+When it comes to most loans, there will be a number of costs that range beyond the loan balance itself.
 The additional loan costs you end up paying will depend on a number of things.

-One common fee that many borrowers may not factor into their budget, or may not even be aware of is the loan origination fee.
+One common fee that many borrowers may not factor into their budget is the loan origination fee.

 Need a guide to budgeting?
 Take a look at ours.

 When it comes to almost any loan product, from personal loans to mortgages, you’ll see a few additional fees listed within your contract.

 For instance, an interest rate is an extra fee that your lender will charge you for the cost of borrowing.
 Defaulting on your loan also comes with a certain penalty fee.
 However, what you might not know is that there can also be several administrative fees tacked onto your final loan cost, and that’s where the loan origination can come into play.

 Click here to see how lenders arrive at interest rates.

 How Much Do Lenders Charge For Loan Origination Fees?

 Assuming your lender does charge one, a standard origination fee is equal to 0.5 – 8% of your total loan amount.
 In general, the more money you’re requesting and the more of a risk your lender considers you, the higher the origination fee could end up being.